Anello-Photonics/docs-A1/getting_started.rst

     ...
     exit()

-Confirm that Python is installed and the version is at least 3.x
+Confirm that Python is installed and the version is at least 3.6

+If "python -v" shows version 2 despite Python 3 being installed, try "python3 -v" instead.
+IF that works, use "python3" instead of "python" in the following steps from command line.

 2.2 Install the Software
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~